Pavankalyan29/FACIAL-RECOGNITION-ATTENDANCE-SYSTEM/README.md

 1.**Add known faces** in the 'faces/' folder (e.g., 'pavan.jpg', 'chintu.jpg').
 2.Run the script:
 <pre>python main.py</pre>
-3.Press Q to stop the program and save attendance.
+3.Press ''Q'' to stop the program and save attendance.